nadirabid/exercise_parser/README.md

 ####  Now

-- [ ] WorkoutEditor: fix the hide button
 - [ ] Create icon for app - annoying wokr
 - [ ] Get/save profile picture from server
 - [ ] Workout date should not be optional